hutchgrant/ckeditor5-google-do/README.md

 });
 ```

-### backend
+### Backend

-the endpoint will receive a filename as a query parameter, and will need to respond with s3 credentials JSON in the following format.
+The endpoint will receive a filename as a query parameter, and will need to respond with s3 credentials JSON in the following format.

 ```json
 {